Streamside Landowners

 Streamside Landowners Guide

-If you live next to a creek, stream, or wetland, you are very lucky to enjoy a little bit of nature in your own backyard!
-The privilege of living alongside a stream comes with the responsibility of understanding how to manage your property to protect the health of our most precious natural resource.
+If you live next to a creek, stream, or wetland, you are very lucky to enjoy a little bit of nature in your own backyard.
+The privilege comes with the responsibility of understanding how to manage your property to protect the health of this natural resource.

 The vegetated area along either side of a stream is called a riparian area.
-Riparian areas are important transition zones between the land and the water.
-The trees and plants within a riparian area shade the water, provide food and habitat for fish and wildlife, reduce streambank erosion, filter stormwater run-off and protect water quality.
+This is an important transition zone between the land and water.
+The trees and plants within a riparian area help to:

-Native plants provide habitat for aquatic and terrestrial species, encourage beneficial insects, and protect watersheds from the spread of invasive species.
-In riparian areas, native vegetation helps to shade and reduce stream water temperature, filter stormwater and increase water quality, and protect streambanks from erosion.
+Native plants provide habitat for aquatic and terrestrial species and encourage beneficial insects.
+They also help protect watersheds from the spread of invasive species.
+In riparian areas, native vegetation helps to protect the stream in several ways.

 Always check the invasive status of a plant before purchasing and planting it on your property.
 Ask your local nursery how best to manage or contain exotic plant species.

 Hard surfaces, such as roads, sidewalks, patios and pathways, prevent rainwater from infiltrating into the soils below and recharging groundwater.
-Rainwater is instead shed across the land surface as stormwater run-off where it may pick up debris, pollutants, and pet waste as it runs directly into a watercourse where it may impact water quality and fish habitat.
+Rainwater is instead shed across the land surface as stormwater run-off.
+Run-off may pick up debris, pollutants, and pet waste as it runs directly into a watercourse.
+This can impact water quality and compromise fish habitats.

 Turn your yard into a 'sponge' - one that slows water flow and filters run-off by adding topsoil, compost, or mulch, or by creating raingardens or bioswales.

-Learn more about raingardes in the Team WaterSmart Rain Gardens Handout below and other water smart garden practices at teamwatersmart.ca!
+Learn more about raingardens in the Team WaterSmart Rain Gardens Handout and other water smart garden practices at Team WaterSmart!

 Never dump yard or garden waste into a riparian area or stream.
 Dumped garden waste may smother native vegetation, impact stream water quality, and introduce invasive species to the ecosystem.